- Alcohol and Other Drugs Policy for Employees

 When an employee knows in advance the date or approximate date he/she will begin an absence that qualifies the employee for Family & Medical Leave, the employee is required to give at least 30 days notice.
 When dates are not known in advance, as much advance notice as may reasonably be given under the circumstances is expected.
 If an employee fails to provide proper notice of the need for leave, absent unusual circumstances, the request for leave may be delayed or denied.

-The employee’s/patient’s health care provider must complete a Certification of Physician or Health Care Practitioner form when leave is requested due to a serious health condition.
-(This form is available from the Human Resources web pages and in the Human Resources public folder in eDisk.)
+The employee’s/patient’s health care provider must complete a Medical Leave Physician Certification Form when leave is requested due to a serious health condition.
 The employee will be responsible for any costs associated with having his/her health care practitioner complete this form.
 The employee or patient must sign an authorization allowing his/her health care provider to release medical information to the College related to the leave request.

-The Certification of Physician or Health Care Practitioner form is not required for leave associated with the birth or placement for adoption of a child to care for the child, or when an employee requests leave because a qualifying relative has been called to a ctive duty.
+The Medical Leave Physician Certification Form is not required for leave associated with the birth or placement for adoption of a child to care for the child, or when an employee requests leave because a qualifying relative has been called to a ctive duty.
 However, the College may request information, as permitted by the Family & Medical Leave Act, to verify the need for leave.
 A copy of the military member’s call to duty order may be requested for leave associated with active service, along with other relevant documentation.

 If the College deems the Medical Leave Certification incomplete or insufficient, Human Resources will notify the employee in writing regarding information that is lacking, and provide the employee with 7 calendar days to obtain missing information.
 Failure to supply incomplete or missing information may result in denial of leave.